 Close-up of the vibratome sectioning the tissue.

-Using a razor blade, carefully remove the tissue-containing agarose block from the vibratome stage [1].
-Remove all traces of glue [2].
-Immediately attach the block to a 35-millimeter plastic Petri dish with surgical tissue adhesive glue [3].
-Add approximately 2 milliliters of culture medium to cover the tissue [4-TXT].
+Using a razor blade, carefully remove the tissue-containing agarose block from the vibratome stage [1]..
+Immediately attach the block to a 35-millimeter plastic Petri dish with surgical tissue adhesive glue [2].
+Add approximately 2 milliliters of culture medium to cover the tissue [3-TXT].

 Talent removing the tissue-containing agarose block from the vibratome stage using a razor blade.

 Tissue block being cleaned for residual glue.
+This step was not necessary.

 Talent attaching the block onto a 35-millimeter Petri dish with surgical tissue adhesive glue.